DOV-Vlaanderen/groundwater-logger-validation/gwloggeR/README.md

 gwloggeR
 ========

-`gwloggeR` is a R-package for automatic flagging of outliers, levelshifts and temporal changes in raw airpressure and hydrostatic pressure data.
+`gwloggeR` is a R-package for automatic flagging of outliers, levelshifts and temporal changes in raw air and hydrostatic pressure data.
 For example.

 ![](man/figures/example-1.png)